Madame de Sade: Act Three

 By the end of the play everyone has given up something or made some sort of sacrifice.
-Madame de Sade plans to join a convent; Anne leaves her home and family and moves to Italy with her husband; Madame de Simaine has also joined a convent; Madame de Saint-Fond is trampled in a crowd who parades her dead body reverently through the streets; and Madame Montreuil is losing both her daughters (though perhaps not permanently) who are moving away.
+Madame de Sade plans to join a convent; Anne leaves her home and family and moves to Italy with her husband; Madame de Simiane has also joined a convent; Madame de Saint-Fond is trampled in a crowd who parades her dead body reverently through the streets; and Madame Montreuil is losing both her daughters (though perhaps not permanently) who are moving away.
 Charlotte is the only one who gains by the end, in that she has lost her meek and submissive demeanor.

 Performance history

 Madame de Sade's first performance was on November 14, 1965 at Kinokuniya Hall, Tokyo.
 It was directed by Takeo Matsuura and produced by the New Literature Theatre.
 Yatsuko Tannami played Renée; Yoshi Minami played Madam de Montreuil; Anne was played by Hideko Muramatsu; Baronesse de Simiane was played by Natsuko Kahara; Comtesse de Saint-Fond was played by Miki Masaki; and Charlotte was played by Junko Miyauchi.

 Ingmar Bergman staged the play at the Royal Dramatic Theatre in 1989 with Stina Ekblad as the main character Renée, Marie Richardson as her sister and Anita Björk as their mother.
 The director made a TV-version of the setting in 1992.

 In 2008 Madame de Sade was performed in France and received glowing praise from critics.

-In April 2009 Madame de Sade was performed at the Donmer West End in London and received mixed reviews from critics.
+In April 2009 Madame de Sade was performed at the Donmar West End in London and received mixed reviews from critics.
 Rosamund Pike played Renee; Judi Dench played Madame de Montreuil; and Frances Barber played Comtesse de Saint-Fond.